sa-tre/satre-specification/docs/source/roles.md

 * - Role name
   - Role description
 * - Output checker
-  - Person or people responsible disclosure control via checking of project outputs destined for egress from the TRE.
+  - People responsible for checking the disclosure risk of project outputs, before egress, as part of the disclosure control process.
 ```

 ## TRE developer roles